Jump to Noonday Prayer

 The Gospel

-The Gospel according to Matthew 10:16-22
+A reading from the Gospel according to Matthew 10:16-22

 16"See, I am sending you out like sheep into the midst of wolves; so be wise as serpents and innocent as doves.
 17Beware of them, for they will hand you over to councils and flog you in their synagogues; 18and you will be dragged before governors and kings because of me, as a testimony to them and the Gentiles.
 19When they hand you over, do not worry about how you are to speak or what you are to say; for what you are to say will be given to you at that time; 20for it is not you who speak, but the Spirit of your Father speaking through you.
 21Brother will betray brother to death, and a father his child, and children will rise against parents and have them put to death; 22and you will be hated by all because of my name.
 But the one who endures to the end will be saved.